nautobot/nautobot/nautobot/docs/plugins/development.md

 ## Web UI Views

 If your plugin needs its own page or pages in the Nautobot web UI, you'll need to define views.
 A view is a particular page tied to a URL within Nautobot, which renders content using a template.
 Views are typically defined in `views.py`, and URL patterns in `urls.py`.
 As an example, let's write a view which displays a random animal and the sound it makes.
-First, we'll create the view in `views.py`:
+First, create the view in `views.py`:

 ```python
 # views.py